coiled/dask-snowflake/README.md

 See their docstrings for further API information.

-## Running Tests Locally
+## Tests

-If you have a Snowflake accout and access to a database, you can create an environment file in the source tree to run the tests.
+Running tests requires a Snowflake account and access to a database.
+The test suite will automatically look for specific `SNOWFLAKE_*` environment variables (listed below) that must be set.

+It's recommended (though not required) to store these environment variables in a local `.env` file in the root of the `dask-snowflake` repository.
-This file will be ignored by git, reducing the risk of accidentally commiting it.
+This file will be automatically ignored by `git`, reducing the risk of accidentally commiting it.

-### Example `.env` file
+Here's what an example `.env` file looks like:

 ```env
 SNOWFLAKE_USER="<test user name>"